Nina-Konovalova/Bayesian-optimization-for-polymer-translocation-task/README.md

 ## Compare time distribution and rate for predicted and initial landscapes.

-There is also possibilities to make files of comparison, that contains information about:
+There is also possibility to make files of comparison, that contain information about:

 1) true and predicted parameters for landscapes;